asaghafi/time_series/README.md

 Have fun!
 Abolfazl Saghafi, PhD

-Assistant Professor of Statistics & data Science
+Assistant Professor of Statistics & Data Science
 University of the Sciences in Philadelphia
 Data Science Program Director
 President of AI Global Consulting in Geosciences and Data Science, LLC